🗽 Free New York Landlord Forms

 Health Code Article 47

 Required in NYC buildings 3+ stories.
-Landlord must provide notice annually and install window guards if children under 11 present.
+Landlord must provide notice annually and install window guards if children under 11 are present.

 Create Notice →